Divyasri199/Implementing-Azure-HPC/README.md

 ### Task 1: Install and configure Azure HPC OnDemand Platform software components

-1. Now run the following command in SSH session to invoke the installation of the Azure HPC OnDemand Platform software components:
+1. Run the following command in SSH session to invoke the installation of the Azure HPC OnDemand Platform software components:

    ```bash
    ./install.sh